Primož Brezec: NBA

 Brezec with the Charlotte Bobcats in 2006.

 Brezec was chosen by the Indiana Pacers with the 27th overall pick of the 2000 NBA draft.
 After he spent three years in Indiana with little playing time, he was picked up in the 2004 NBA expansion draft by the Charlotte Bobcats.
 As the Bobcats' starting center, Brezec averaged career-highs of 13.0 points and 7.4 rebounds per game during the 2004–05 NBA season.
 He also scored the first points, made the first turnover, and hit the first free-throws in the history of the franchise.
+After the season, he would re-sign on a three-year, $8.25 million contract.

 On December 14, 2007, Brezec, along with Bobcats teammate Wálter Herrmann, was traded to the Detroit Pistons for center Nazr Mohammed.

 At the 2008 NBA trade deadline, which was on February 21, Brezec, along with cash considerations, was traded to the Toronto Raptors in exchange for Juan Dixon.
 During his Raptors debut, he hit all five of his shots and finished with 11 points, three rebounds and a block in 13 minutes off the bench against the New York Knicks in a February 24 win.

 In August 2009, he returned to the NBA when he signed with the Philadelphia 76ers.

 On February 18, 2010, Brezec was traded to the Milwaukee Bucks along with Royal Ivey in exchange for Jodie Meeks and Francisco Elson.
 His final NBA game was played on May 2, 2010, in Game 7 of the Eastern Conference First Round against the Atlanta Hawks.
 The Bucks lost the game 74 - 95, (thus losing the series) with Brezec recording 5 points and 2 rebounds.